 In most species, juveniles remain in coastal and estuarine pupping grounds before gradually moving upriver into waters with higher salinity.
 However, largetooth sawfish juveniles migrate to freshwater habitats, sometimes traveling up to 400 km (250 miles) inland, where they may remain for as long as five years.

-Young sawfish belonging to the genus Pristis attain sexual maturity in about 7 to 12 years, while those in Anoxypristis mature faster, between 2 to 3 years.
+Young sawfish belonging to the genus Pristis attain sexual maturity in about 7 to 12 years, while those in Anoxypristis mature faster, between 2 and 3 years.
 In general, males become sexually mature earlier than their female counterparts.

 Though there are only a few natural predators of sawfish, the list includes large sharks, crocodiles, and even some dolphins.